manifoldxyz/ens-auth-solidity/README.md

 # ens-auth-solidity

-Smart contract validation for ENS Auth Linking (EIP-5131)
+Smart contract validation for ENS Subdomain Authentication (EIP-5131)

 (Test run suggests 77,369 gas to do the check)